-Update the BIOS to the latest version which is 2201 as of July 07, 2021.
-(NOTE: See post 244 before updating the BIOS to 2301.
-Thanks to @TripleYoThreat for the warning.)
+Update the BIOS to the latest version which is 2403 as of January 21, 2022.
 Follow the USB BIOS Flashback method on page 3-2 of the Creator's User's Guide.
 I will list the critical BIOS changes, some of which are Default, in case of a BIOS update that might change from this BIOS version settings.

 Once the BIOS has been updated, boot into the BIOS, use the Advanced Mode (F7) and make the following changes per the OpenCore Guide (Note: I listed all the BIOS changes per the OC Guide which is for all motherboards/systems; you needn't worry about the ones labeled Default):

 AI Overclocker Tuner > XMP I